rookpp/binarytranslator/README.md

 DIRECTIONS TO RUN
 Upon installing, you will have to first build it using the makefile, upon which an executable should be created.
 From there just run the executable from a terminal.

+Abandoned, I will completely redo this eventually but I am realizing how inefficient this code is